About The Author

 Conclusion

-IT leaders can change the mindset of IT being a cost center and offering limited value.
-IT leaders need to change their mindset and take a proactive approach to leveraging technology.
+IT leaders can change the mindset of IT being a cost center offering limited value.
+IT leaders need to take a proactive approach to leveraging technology.
 They cannot do this alone and need business leaders to provide their insight on how to better serve customers and gain competitive advantage.

 Position IT For The Future